 The annual bonus scheme is designed to provide a direct link between executive and company operational, customer and financial performance, and the level of bonus awarded, although award and payment remain discretionary.
-The table below shows the percentage of maximum annual bonus potential awarded in relation to the 2021/22 year for Pauline Walsh as CEO (paid on pro-rata basis for period in office) and Stuart Ledger as CFO for each of the performance measures.
+The table below shows the percentage of maximum annual bonus potential awarded in relation to the 2021/22 year for Pauline Walsh as CEO [paid on pro-rata basis for period in office] and Stuart Ledger as CFO for each of the performance measures.
 No amounts in relation to these bonuses have been deferred.
-2021/22

-1 This 'non-GAAP' measure is the total of the following line items per the statement of cash flows (refer to page 210): cash generated from operation purchases of property, plant and equipment; proceeds from sale of property, plant and equipment; purchase of intangible assets; and principal elements of lease payments.
-The bonus measure has been adjusted for the impact of timing on revenues earned and capital spend and is before statutory adjustments

-- C-MeX is the industry's measure of customer experience - executive directors' annual bonus within the pre-agreed base salary percentage cap.
+- 1 This 'non-GAAP' measure is the total of the following line items per the statement of cash flows (refer to page 210): cash generated from operations; purchases of property, plant and equipment; proceeds from sale of property, plant and equipment; purchase of intangible assets; and principal elements of lease payments.
+The bonus measure has been adjusted for the impact of timing on revenues earned and capital spend and is before statutory adjustments - 2 C-MeX is the industry's measure of customer experience - 3 The Remuneration Committee exercised judgement in determining the level of bonus awarded in relation to the personal performance element of the executive directors' annual bonus within the pre-agreed base salary percentage cap.
 The Committee considered achievement of personal objectives set at the start of the year in exercising its judgement together with events occurring during 2021/22